A closed ostomy system is a type of pouch for ostomy patients, which includes a single-use only closed ostomy bag sealed at the bottom.

 Disadvantages of Closed Ostomy Pouch Systems

-- Not ideal for liquid discharge.
-This makes it inappropriate for use in urostomy.
+- Not ideal for liquid discharge, as in urostomy patients.

-- Stressful for the patient when traveling or when in social settings.
-Appropriate disposal facilities may not be available in places away from home.
+- Stressful when traveling or when in social settings.
+Appropriate disposal facilities may not be available in certain places.

-- Avoid the pouch from becoming distended with gas.
-An incorporated charcoal filter can help prevent this situation.
+- Gas can cause pouch distention.
+An incorporated charcoal filter can prevent this situation.

-- If the discharge should change to a looser consistency, a switch to a drainable type is usually recommended.
-It is also important to identify the cause of changes in the discharge consistency by consulting with a physician whether it is due to a nutritional cause or a disease process.
+- Switch to a drainable bag type if the discharge changes to a looser consistency.
+Discuss the discharge consistency changes with a physician, whether it is due to a nutritional cause or a disease process.

 - Change the pouch when 2/3 to 1/2 full.